nisanthchunduru/gojek_game_of_life_coding_challenge/README.md

 # Game of Life

-My solution for Gojek's Game of Life challenge http://gojekengineering.com/
+My solution for [Gojek's](http://gojekengineering.com/) Game of Life challenge at Ruby Conf India

 ## Installation & Usage